mauvm/worklog/readme.md

 #### Finally:

-To wrap it up, add `%SYSTEMDRIVE%\Users\%USERNAME%\Worklog\worklog\lib\Windows\` to your ["Path" environment variable](http://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7/) to be able to run `worklog <comment>` directly from the command prompt.
+To wrap it up, add `%USERPROFILE%\Worklog\worklog\lib\Windows\` to your ["Path" environment variable](http://www.nextofwindows.com/how-to-addedit-environment-variables-in-windows-7/) to be able to run `worklog <comment>` directly from the command prompt.

 **Note:** The linked tutorial adds it to the _system variables_, which installs _Worklog_ systemwide.
 Add it to the _user variables_ section to install _Worklog_ for your account only.

 And your done!

-## Usage

-Starting (and continuing) work is easily done with the `$ worklog <comment>` command.
-At the end you only have to finish working by running `$ worklog -f <comment>`.

-**Note:** To use special characters in your comment, escape them (`\|`, `\"`, `\>`) or surround your comment in quotations (`worklog "<comment>"`).

-_Worklog_ also allows you to show the status (and dump) your working log:

-    $ worklog --help
-    Usage: worklog [options]

-    Options:
-      -h, --help    show this help message and exit -d, --dump    Dump log file.
-      -s, --status  Print working status and total time.
-      -f, --finish  Finish working.

-**Note:** Showing status and dumping the log both give you the `MTBW = Mean Time Between Work`.

-## Files
+## Uninstallation

-The logged records are stored per line, with the data in a tab separated format - to make parsing the data real easy.
-By default, the log file is placed in your profile directory (`~/Worklog/%Y/Week %U/%Y-%m-%d.log` which translates into):

-    Mac OSX   /Users/Maurits/Worklog/2013/Week 31/2013-08-11.log
+### Mac OSX / Linux

-    Linux     /home/Maurits/Worklog/2013/Week 31/2013-08-11.log
+Uninstalling _Worklog_ can be done by simply deleting the bin folder and the symlink:

+    $ sudo rm -rf /usr/bin/worklog_bin
+    $ sudo rm -f /usr/bin/worklog

+Optionally you can delete the log files too:

+    $ rm -rf ~/Worklog

-    Windows   C:\Users\Maurits\Worklog\2013\Week 31\2013-08-11.log
+### Windows

+First navigate to your profile directory:

+    > cd %USERPROFILE%

+To keep the log files but delete the _Worklog_ application, simply run:

+    > rm -rf Worklog\worklog

+Optionally you can uninstall _Worklog_ and delete the log files in one go:

+    > rm -rf Worklog

 ## Configuration